gvwilson/thirdbit/teaching/online.md

 >
 > ![Labelling](fig/label.svg)

-***Drawing diagrams*** of things like data structures is also straightforward to do on paper but very difficult to grade automatically.
-One way to make solutions gradable may be to constrain the drawing in the same way that **Parsons Problems** constrain code construction, i.e., give students the pieces of the diagram and ask them to arrange them correctly, but this is a long way off.
+*Drawing diagrams* of things like data structures is also straightforward to do on paper but very difficult to grade automatically.
+One way to make solutions gradable may be to constrain the drawing in the same way that Parsons Problems constrain code construction, i.e., give students the pieces of the diagram and ask them to arrange them correctly, but this is a long way off.

-We mentioned earlier that matching problems require students to use higher-order thinking skills. ***Summarization*** also does this, and gives them a chance to practice a skill that is very useful when *reporting* bugs rather than fixing them.
-For example, students can be asked, "Which sentence best describes how the output of f changes as x varies from 0 to 10?" and then given several options as a **multiple choice question**.
-Similarly, **r*anking problems*** present the student with several choices and ask them to order them from fastest to slowest, most robust to most brittle, and so on. (**Ranking** is more manageable when implemented with drag and drop than as a **multiple choice question**.)
+We mentioned earlier that matching problems require students to use higher-order thinking skills. *Summarization* also does this, and gives them a chance to practice a skill that is very useful when *reporting* bugs rather than fixing them.
+For example, students can be asked, "Which sentence best describes how the output of f changes as x varies from 0 to 10?" and then given several options as a multiple choice question.
+Similarly, ranking problems present the student with several choices and ask them to order them from fastest to slowest, most robust to most brittle, and so on.
+(Ranking is more manageable when implemented with drag and drop than as a multiple choice question.)

-One other kind of exercise that can be implemented as a **multiple choice question** is ***fault mapping***: given a piece of buggy code and an error message, the student has to identify the line on which the error occurred.
+One other kind of exercise that can be implemented as a multiple choice question is *fault mapping*: given a piece of buggy code and an error message, the student has to identify the line on which the error occurred.
 In simple cases this will be the line mentioned in the error message, but in more subtle cases, the student will have to trace execution forward and backward to figure out where things first went wrong.

-Other kinds of exercises are hard for any automated platform to provide.  ***Refactoring exercises*** are the complement of **theme and variation** exercises: given a working piece of code, the student has to modify it in some way *without* changing its output.
+Other kinds of exercises are hard for any automated platform to provide.  *Refactoring exercises* are the complement of theme and variation exercises: given a working piece of code, the student has to modify it in some way *without* changing its output.
 For example, the student could be asked to replace loops with vectorized expressions, to simplify the condition in a while loop, etc. The challenge here is that there are often so many ways to refactor a piece of code that grading requires human intervention.

 > Example: write a single list comprehension that has the same effect
 > as this loop.